Microsoft Logo

 Font and Colors

-The current logo emphasizes the global areas in which Microsoft operates.
-According to the administration, the updated design conveys the transition from classic to progressive interfaces, which takes time.
+The current logo emphasizes Microsoft’s global operations.
+According to the administration, the updated design conveys the time-consuming transition from classic to progressive interfaces.
 Therefore, it consists of one large square divided into four small ones.
 The tile design reflects convenience, as most digital products now use this format.

 Previously, the emblem had an individual font based on the classic.
 Only the word positioning changed – straight or slanted.
 After the redesign, the new version received the Helvetica font from the neo-grotesque category, developed in 1957 by Haas’sche Schriftgiesserei from Switzerland.